 We spend a lot of time during the day scrolling through social media trying to keep up with what other people are doing.
 And though it seems like we’re winding down or getting ready for the day when we scroll first thing in the morning or late at night, social media usage can increase stress, anxiety and even depression.
 Rather than using social media as a way to wind down, considering reading a book for 15-30 minutes a day or picking up another hobby or self-care activity.
 I’ve been doing a lot of DIY and decor projects around the house as a way to wind down (I know counterintuitive bc I’m using my body and my mind to hang a gallery wall but I promise I’m relaxed!).

 Take a Break

-Even after following all these steps, it’s important for us to realize that social media is neither good or bad.
-In whichever way we choose to use the it, we need to make sure that we use it in a positive and healthy way that doesn’t impact other users negatively.
+Even after following all these steps, it’s important for us to realise that social media is neither good nor bad.
+In whichever way we choose to use it, we need to make sure that we use it in a positive and healthy way that doesn’t impact other users negatively.

-I believe this powerful quote from Michaela Coel’s speech during her acceptance speech at the 2021 Emmy’s summarizes it all.
+I believe this powerful quote from Michaela Coel’s speech during her acceptance speech at the 2021 Emmy’s summarises it all.